SamJakob/thornhill/README.md

 - `make thornhill`: Builds the system.

-- `make`: Runs QEMU with the built-in QEMU EFI firmware and the system image.
+- `make emulator`: Runs QEMU with the built-in QEMU EFI firmware and the system image.

+- `make`: Starts the hot-reload toolchain.

 ## Troubleshooting